Farm-to-Fork: Chicago Culinary Students Visit Michigan Orchard for Field Trip

 Hartford, Mich.
 (Oct.
 10, 2014) – Nearly 100 Chicago Public High School students had a unique farm-to-fork experience this week when they visited a Southwest Michigan apple orchard and packing house to see the journey of apples from the trees into packages bound for their local stores and cafeterias.

 The students, who are culinary and agricultural students from Marshall High School on Chicago’s west side and Chicago Vocational Career Academy on the south side, visited High Acres Fruit Farm in Hartford, a Riveridge grower and packing partner.
-The students were very excited about the opportunity as most had never visited an orchard, and none had ever been in a commercial orchard or commercial packing facility.
+The students were very excited about the farm-to-fork opportunity as most had never visited an orchard, and none had ever been in a commercial orchard or commercial packing facility.

 “We enjoyed partnering with Cristina Foods of Chicago in putting this event together,” said Justin Finkler, Riveridge Operations Manager.
 “It’s exciting to see the ‘lights’ go on as young people realize just how much work goes into getting an apple off a tree and onto their cafeteria tray.”